bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 ### Resetting Button Inputs

-Since `ButtonInput` is accessed through a `Resource`, we also have the ability to alter this data through a `ResMut` system parameter.
+Since `ButtonInput` is accessed as a `Resource`, we also have the ability to alter its data through a `ResMut` system parameter.
 This can be especially helpful if we want to clear all input from a specific key or button, or even reset all input from the entire device.
 The [`clear`], [`clear_just_pressed`], and [`clear_just_released`] methods allow us to remove the current state of a button input.
 For example, if we use `clear_just_pressed` on a button input, we won't receive a `true` value from calling `just_pressed` on that button input until a new button press occurs.